-Born in Toronto and raised in Ottawa, Canada, Jeremy received his earliest musical training on the piano and as a chorister.
-An introduction to double bass during middle school developed into a keen interest and, at age fourteen, he began formal studies with David Currie.
+Born in Toronto and raised in Ottawa, Canada, Jeremy McCoy received his earliest musical training on the piano and as a chorister.
+An introduction to double bass during middle school developed into a keen interest and, at age fourteen, he began private studies with David Currie.
 Summers spent at Interlochen and with the National Youth Orchestra of Canada included additional instruction with Oscar Zimmerman, Winston Budrow and Swedish bassist Torvald Fredin.

 Jeremy performs on an exceptional instrument made in 1749 by the Venetian luthier Domenico Busan and on double basses by Alfred Meyer of Markneukirchen, Germany (1946) and Tetsu Suzuki, Cremona, Italy (2015).
 He uses strings from Pirastro.